RohanAlexander/telling_stories_with_data/_book/index.md

 - A section called 'Oh, you think we have good data on that!' which focuses on a particular setting, such as cause of death, in which it is often assumed that there is unimpeachable and unambiguous data but the reality tends to be quite far from that.
 - A section called 'Shoulders of giants', which focuses on some of those who created the intellectual foundation on which we build.

-Finally, a set of six papers is included in the appendix.
+Finally, a set of six papers is included in Appendix \@ref(papers).
 If you write these, you will be conducting original research on a topic that is of interest to you.
 Although open-ended research may be new to you, the extent to which you are able to: develop your own questions, use quantitative methods to explore them, and communicates your findings, is the measure of the success of this book.